elazar/flystream/README.md

  */

 use Elazar\Flystream\FilesystemRegistry;
-use Elazar\Flystream\ServiceLocator;

 $registry = ServiceLocator::get(FilesystemRegistry::class);
 $registry->register('mem', $filesystem);

 /**
- * 3. Interact with the filesystem instance using the custom protocol.
+ * 3. Interact with the filesystem using the custom protocol.
  */

 mkdir('mem://foo');